Frequently Asked Questions & Their Answers

-Hospice is a philosophy and overall approach to care provided to individuals living with – and dying from – a life-limiting illness.
+Hospice is both a philosophy and overall approach to care provided to individuals living with – and dying from – a life-limiting illness.
 Hospice palliative care is designed to relieve suffering and help people live their remaining time in comfort and with dignity.
-Lisaard and Innisfree Hospice has two residential hospices that provide exceptional palliative care in a tranquil, homelike setting to individuals whose death is approaching, as well as support their loved ones through the end-of-life journey.
+Lisaard & Innisfree Hospice has two residential hospices that provide exceptional palliative care in a tranquil, homelike setting to individuals whose death is approaching, as well as support their loved ones through the end-of-life journey.

 We are proud of our compassionate staff of nurses, personal support workers, social workers, bereavement coordinator, spiritual care providers, and pet and music therapists, all of whom have specialized training in palliative care.
 We are further supported by a team of four palliative care physicians who participate in one-month rotations, visiting the Houses twice weekly, and providing twenty-four-hour coverage, seven days a week.